Western Animation: Foster's Home for Imaginary Friends

 Earn Your Happy Ending: Frankie and World in The Movie.
 Frankie finally gets what she wanted all along, to be treated fairly and respected for all she does, Mr. Herriman finally fairly splitting the house work among everyone in the House instead of all on her.
 World, the Big Bad of The Movie and an emotionally unstable Reality Warper whose been sealed in a toy chest by himself for who knows how long, is finally freed from his prison and has the friends he'd wanted the entire movie.
 But both had to go a long way to get it.

-It's possible Mr. Herriman is one of the White Rabbit from Alice in Wonderland, since he's a white rabbit with a waist coat and a penchant for being on time.
-He also may be one of Harvey, being imaginary and six feet tall.
+Mr. Herriman is based on the White Rabbit from Alice in Wonderland, being a white rabbit with a waist coat and a penchant for being on time, as well as the epnoymous character from Harvey, being imaginary and six feet tall.

 Coco's been explained, and it's kind of sad.
 Her creator was a girl who was trapped on a deserted island for a long time, and created an imaginary friend to keep herself sane.
 Coco is an amalgam of things that the girl could see around her: the crashed plane (Coco's body), the deflated life raft she tried to get off the island with (Coco's beak), a palm tree (Coco's head), and her own sunburned feet (Coco's...feet).